neurophysik/jitcdde/docs/index.rst

 	Also, if you are working with SymPy or SymEngine anyway – e.g., to calculate fixed points –, you do not need to bother much with translating your equations.

 If compilation fails to work for whatever reason, pure Python functions can be employed as a fallback (which is much slower, however).

-For installation instructions, if you face issues with the compiler, want to optimise the speed, or wish to integrate network dynamics, take a look at the `common JiTC*DE documentation`_.

 A brief mathematic background
 -----------------------------